willhwj/TGCAssignment1/README.md

 * Bootstrap
 The project uses Bootstrap to structure the layout of the website (e.g. Navbar) and ensure website is mobile responsiveness.
 * Javascript
-The project uses Javascript to process & match data from external data files & API calls, update HMTL and CSS, generate map and place markers.
+The project uses vanilla Javascript to process & match data from external data files & API calls, update HMTL and CSS, generate map and place markers.
 * AJAX
 The project uses AJAX extensively to pull data from 8 different data sources: 3 unstructured CSV files, 1 GeoJson file, 1 XML file, 3 API services from 3 map/location service providers - ArcGis, FourSquare and OneMap by Singapore government.
 * DOM Manipulation and CSS Modification